vsoch/ood-compose/README.md

 It doesn't actually launch a job, so I'll need to look into how this actually works.
 I didn't install it as I should have, I just cloned the repository directly there.

+### Developing your Own Apps

+This means that, if you are interested in developing an app, you might:

+ - start with a template from one of the examples [here](https://osc.github.io/ood-documentation/master/install-ihpc-apps.html)
+ - ensure that dependencies are added to [Dockerfile.node](Dockerfile.node) for the cluster nodes `c[1-2]` or [Dockerfile](Dockerfile) for the main image.
+ - remember to do `docker-compose build` and then completely remove old containers (`docker-compose stop` and `docker-compose rm`) and then bring them up again (`docker-compose up -d`).
+ - Start sessions via the interactive sessions tab in the dashboard, and then debug by looking at output logs in `ood-home/ondemand/data/sys/dashboard/batch_connect/sys/<application>/`.

+If you have any questions, or fixes to the current setup, please [open an issue](https://www.github.com/vsoch/ood-compose/issues).

 ## Cleaning Up